-NOTE: You may apply for a PhD program in the School of Public Health without having identified a supervisor.
-However, you cannot be admitted into the PhD program without a supervisor.
-In your letter of intent, please be specific about your research interests and indicate 1) if you have communicated with a potential supervisor named in your application, or 2) faculty member(s) with research that overlaps your interests and whom you would like to have review your application and consider being your supervisor.
-The admissions committee first considers whether or not and applicant is eligible for admission and, if so, uses all provided information in making a supervisor “match.”
+NOTE: You may apply for the MSc or PhD program in the School of Public Health without having identified a supervisor.
+However, you cannot be admitted into the MSc or PhD program without a supervisor.
+In your letter of intent, please be specific about your research interests and indicate 1) if you have communicated with a potential supervisor named in your application, or 2) identify faculty member(s) with research interests that overlap with your interests who you would like to review your application and consider being your supervisor.
+The admissions committee first considers whether or not an applicant is eligible for admission and, if so, uses all provided information in making a supervisor “match.”

 As an MSc student, you are able to contribute directly to research and to the body of knowledge in your field of choice.
 Every MSc student is required to complete a thesis in order to graduate.
 Our MSc students have completed thesis research on:

 - the role of motherhood in the success of participation in a substance abuse treatment program.